Pusia articulata

-Vexillum articulatum, common name the articulated mitre, is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Pusia articulata, common name the articulated mitre, is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 11.4 mm.

 (Original description) The shell is shortly fusiform and somewhat ventricose.
 The whorls are smooth, longitudinally rather obsoletely plicated, slightly tubercled in the middle.
 The shell is pale pinkish scarlet, encircled with a small white brown-articulated zone.
 The columella is four-plaited.

 The shell is pale pinkish scarlet, encircled with a small white brown articulated zone.

 Distribution

 This species occurs in the Gulf of Mexico off Louisiana.